chandralek/dispatch/README.md

 **NOTE:-**

 This application need to connect to RabbitMQ, So it needs to connect to it.
 So in order to connect it needs an username and password, and those should be `guest` and `guest`.
-So ensure we are able to connect to RabbitMQ using the
+So ensure we are able to connect to RabbitMQ using the above username and password.